Series: Next Things: Acts 1,2,4 - Part Three

 So, the decision is before them.
 Who will be the new Apostle?
 They’re in prayer.
 They’re searching the Scriptures for guidance.
 They’re focused on the need to choose someone who will lead them in the testimony of the Gospel.

 Verse 23: So they put forward two men, Joseph called Barsabbas (who was also called Justus), and Matthias - two men equal in their qualifications.
 And they prayed and said, “You, Lord, who know the hearts of all men, show which one of these two You have chosen to occupy this ministry and apostleship from which Judas turned aside to go to his own place.”
-And they drew lots for them - literally they probably had two stones which they threw like dice - one marked Barsabbas and one marked Matthias - and whichever rolled the right way was the winner - and the lot fell to Matthias; and he was added to the eleven apostles.
+And they drew lots for them - literally they probably had two stones which they threw like dice - one marked Barsabbas and one marked Matthias - and whichever one got chosen was the winner - and the lot fell to Matthias; and he was added to the eleven apostles.

 This drawing lots may sound to us like rolling dice in a casino to determine the will of God.
 A pretty flippant way to make such an important decision.
 But, it was little more dignified than that.
 Two Godly men - equally qualified.
 How do you choose?